 - Speaker: Lexy Sorrell, University of Plymouth

 Abstract: The National Institute of Health Research (NIHR) is a large, long established national funder of health research, aiming to select applications for research funding which are of the highest quality and address important health issues, providing evidence for policy and practice.
 However, this selection process is time consuming and costly in terms of human resources: the NIHR staff, external reviewers and board members.
-This study is part of the wider ‘Push the Pace’ project aiming to reduce the time for research to get from ‘bench to beside’, which is currently averaging 10 years in the NIHR research pathway.
-We use the external reviewers’ scores along with reviewer and application characteristics to investigate the influence of external peer reviewers on the funding decisions made by the board, how many reviewers are needed to review an application; and the relative value of peer review scores from different kinds of reviewers.
+This study is part of the wider ‘Push the Pace’ project aiming to reduce the time for research to get from ‘bench to beside’, which is currently averaging ten years in the NIHR research pathway.
+We used the external reviewers’ scores along with reviewer and application characteristics to investigate the influence of external peer reviewers on the funding decisions made by the board, how many reviewers are needed to review an application; and the relative value of peer review scores from different kinds of reviewers.

 Sonification: The Aesthetics of Listening to Data

 - Speaker: Nuria Bonet Filella, University of Plymouth

 Abstract: Sonification is ‘the use of non-speech audio to convey information’; in other words, the aural display of data (as opposed to visual).
 It can be a superior approach for the understanding of data, where their visual interpretation is difficult.
 Sonification has mainly been used for scientific purposes (for example Geiger counter, EEG monitor or heart rate monitor) but composers are showing increasing interest in the method.